What Story and Why

 The finished product can vary.
 Decide whether you want nice leather bound books or something less fancy.
 Think about how many copies and how often the books will be handled (better binding holds up over time and use).
 If you don’t see options featured on the site be sure to ask.

 All good biography writers with experience will have some references or testimonials.
 You probably will see them.
 Often there will be samples of their work available.
+A tremendous source of biography writers, as well as a site to learn much about the field of personal history is the Association of Personal Historians.

 My investigations tell me the costs and pricing vary widely depending on what you want from the finished product and the qualifications of the writer.
 Along with what they think is a fair price.
 Shop and compare.
 The higher-end quality might seem steep, but remember what you are dealing with.
 This is your story.
 It will remain a legacy for loved ones long after you are gone.